top of page

 More than thirty of my short stories, essays, and poems have appeared in print and online.
 My story "No One Will Ever Hear You" won Noir Nation's 2020 Golden Fedora Fiction Prize.
 My story "Ember" was nominated for a Pushcart Prize.
 See Publications for a full list of publications.

-I am the Writing & Humanities Coordinator at Vermont State University Johnson, have worked as a journalist, freelance writter and editor, educator, and a developmental editor for New Degree Press.
+I am the Writing & Humanities Coordinator at Vermont State University Johnson, have worked as a journalist, freelance writer and editor, educator, and a developmental editor for New Degree Press.

 When I'm not writing, you can usually find me snowboarding, reading, or cooking.